blisstia/UE1_Advanced-Programming-table-tennis/README.md

 ## Prepare dataset
 Please download the video file from the following link after running 0_prepare_dataset.py and put it in this path:

-'../dataset/test/videos/' (please payattention to the path of the floder of youlov5)
+'../dataset/test/videos/' (you need to pay attention to the path of the floder of youlov5)

 link:
 https://drive.google.com/drive/folders/14szmzVKyERyuCk3bkHPh1rVtuXtgg4IM?usp=sharing